microbit-foundation/dev-docs/hardware/1-3-revision.md

 The two buttons on the front of the micro:bit, and the 1 button on the back, are tact momentary push to make buttons.
 The back button is connected to the KL26 interface processor and to the nRF51 processor for system reset purposes.
 This means that the application will reset regardless of if it is powered from USB or from battery.

 Front buttons A and B can be programmed in the user application for any purpose.
 A and B are debounced by software, which also includes short press, long press, and 'both A+B' press detection.
-Buttons operate in a typical inverted electrical mode, where a pullup resistor ensures a logical '1' when the button is released, and a logical '0' when the button is pressed.
+Buttons operate in a typical inverted electrical mode, where a pull-up resistor ensures a logical '1' when the button is released, and a logical '0' when the button is pressed.
 Both A and B buttons are connected to GPIO pins that are also accessible on the micro:bit edge connector.

 | item          | details